 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
-(2020).
-Sacajawea Monuments and Memorials - American History For Kids.
+(2022).
+Sacajawea Monuments and Memorials Facts for Kids.
 American History for Kids.
 Retrieved from https://www.americanhistoryforkids.com/sacajawea-monuments-and-memorials/